-27 Make something tasty 56 Cives and gots instructions on how to
+27 Make something tasty 56

 - Gives and gets instructions on how to make a sandwich. - Reads instructions on how to make a banana shake. - Answers questions about the text. - Writes down command words. - Gives an opinion and reasons. - Rewrites instructions in the form of an explanation.